Groiznyi-Studio/WMKeyboard/README.md

-# MKeyboard
+# WMKeyboard
-MKeyboard - Turns the keyboard into a musical instrument
+WMKeyboard - Turns the keyboard into a musical instrument

 # How to play
 1)Run application